Registration Types and Requirements

 - Pay an additional fee equal to 20 per cent of the annual registration fee.
 [Bylaw 51(1)]

-A Practicing registrant who fails to renew by the last day of February but continues to be employed (or be in independent practice) and applies for reinstatement more than 90 days later must be referred to the Registration Committee, which may permit the applicant to be reinstated if they:
+A Practicing registrant who fails to renew by the last day of February but continues to be employed (or be in independent practice) and applies for reinstatement more than 90 days later must be referred to the Registration Committee.
+The Committee may permit you to be reinstated to the Practicing register if you:

-- Meet all the requirements for renewal as a Practicing registrant and
+- Meet all the requirements for Practicing registration (see above); and

 - Pay an additional fee equal to 35 per cent of the annual registration fee.
 [Bylaw 51(2)]

 Suspended status applies to a registrant whose registration has been suspended through some form of regulatory action for a limited time or pending some event.
 A suspended registrant may not work as an RPN.

 Revoked status applies to those whose registrations have been cancelled through some form of regulatory action and who require approval by the Registration Committee to be reinstated as a registrant.

 Reinstatement to the Practicing register – If you are a Non-practicing registrant or a former registrant, you may be reinstated to the Practicing register (unless your registration was suspended or revoked) if you:

 - Provide proof of having met the competency requirements (1400 hours of practice in the last 5 years);